Maxlee136/IS-310-Gruppe-8/README.md

 CV Frontend Application
-This project is a CV frontend application built with React, TypeScript, Tailwind CSS, and React Router.
-It is designed to display a group of employee profiles as cards on a main page.
-Clicking on any card will direct the user to a detailed profile page with an option to download the employee's CV in PDF format.
+Welcome to the CV Frontend Application — a sleek and professional web application designed to showcase employee profiles with style and interactivity.
+Built with the robustness of React, the strong typing of TypeScript, the aesthetic flexibility of Tailwind CSS, and the seamless navigation provided by React Router, this platform serves as an engaging interface for employers to explore and download CVs in PDF format.

-Prerequisites
+📋 Prerequisites
-Before you begin, ensure you have the following installed on your PC:
+Before diving into the application setup, ensure that your system is equipped with the following:

-Node.js (which includes npm)
+Node.js - A JavaScript runtime built on Chrome's V8 JavaScript engine which includes npm (Node Package Manager).
-Git
+Git - A distributed version control system to manage the application's source code.
-Getting Started
+🚀 Getting Started
-Follow these steps to get the project up and running on your local machine:
+Embark on your journey with the CV Frontend Application by following these straightforward steps:

 Step 1: Clone the Repository
-First, clone the repository to your local machine using Git:
+Initiate your local development environment by cloning the source code:

 bash
 Copy code
 git clone https://github.com/<your-username>/<repository-name>.git
 cd <repository-name>
-Replace <your-username> and <repository-name> with your GitHub username and the repository name.
+Don't forget to replace <your-username> and <repository-name> with your actual GitHub username and the name of the repository.

 Step 2: Install Dependencies
-Navigate to the project directory and install the necessary dependencies:
+Sail into the project directory and anchor down the necessary dependencies:

 bash
 Copy code
 npm install
 Step 3: Run the Application
-To start the development server and run the application, execute:
+Ignite the development server to power up the application:

 bash
 Copy code
 npm start
-This will open a new browser window/tab pointing to http://localhost:3000 where you can view the application.
+Upon ignition, your default browser will launch, navigating to http://localhost:3000, where the CV Frontend Application awaits your perusal.

-Available Scripts
+🛠️ Available Scripts
-In the project directory, you can run several scripts:
+Within the heart of the project directory, you have the command to run an array of scripts:

-npm start: Runs the app in development mode. npm test: Launches the test runner in the interactive watch mode. npm run build: Builds the app for production to the build folder.
+npm start - Breathes life into the app in development mode. npm test - Conjures the test runner in the interactive watch mode. npm run build - Forges the app for production, exporting to the build folder.